OneCricketeer/apache-kafka-connect-docker/README.md

 >
 > ...
 >
 > [files] have trivially structured data -- each line is just a string.
-Almost **_all practical connectors_** will need schemas with more complex data formats
+Almost **_all practical connectors_** will need schemas with more complex data formats.

 That being said, the MirrorSource would be a more real-world example

+## Maven Details

+The `exec:java` goal can be used to run Kafka Connect outside of Docker.

+To rebuild the container, for example, run `./mvnw clean package` or `make`.

 ## Cleanup environment